AlexanderAberg/the-fancy-cinema-castle/README.md

 - Google Devtools - to check responsiveness and to check Lighthouse for Accessibility
 - GitHub - for storing the project and to get to the deployed version, also for User Stories with Kanban
 - Heroku - For deploying the project
-- Gitpod and Visual Studio Code for project development
+- Project Development - GitHub and Visual Studios
+- Markup - For this README